appgate/terraform-provider-appgatesdp/website/docs/index.html.markdown

 * `device_id` - (Optional) UUID to distinguish the Client device making the request.
 It is supposed to be same for every login request from the same server.
 Defaults to `/etc/machine-id` if omitted.

+* `login_timeout` - (Optional) Maximum amount of time in seconds to wait for a successful login request to the Controller upon startup.
+Defaults to 600 seconds.